Best daily deals

 Anyone on a budget will love the Monoprice SB-100

-Monoprice is a trusted brand when it comes to no-frills, high-performance audio products.
-Oftentimes, its premium offerings severely undercut the competition—just look at the Monoprice AMT planar magnetic headphones.
-The same philosophy rings true with the Monoprice SB-100, a 2.1-channel soundbar that fits nicely on a desktop or under a TV and just does its job.
-At this price, you miss out on some features like Dolby technology, so if you don’t care about surround sound and just want a nice speaker to hear your games better, this is a great choice.
+Monoprice is a trusted brand for no-frills, high-performance audio products.
+Often, its premium offerings severely undercut the competition—just look at the Monoprice AMT planar magnetic headphones.
+The same philosophy rings true with the Monoprice SB-100, a 2.1-channel soundbar that fits nicely on a desktop or under a TV and does its job.
+At this price, you miss out on features like Dolby technology, so if you don’t care about surround sound and just want a nice speaker to hear your games better, this is a great choice.

 Monoprice SB-100